 When I first started freelancing a client told me something really important.
 He had been in a business partnership where his partner ended up being dead weight and wasn’t contributing to the business.
 They had a contract but the partner was being stubborn and digging his heels in about being pushed out even though he knew he wasn’t a good fit for the business.

 My client told me, “A contract is only as useful as how much money you’ve got in your pockets.
-Because if you can’t afford to go to court/mediation to go after a client, then at the end of the day, it’s just a piece of paper.”
+Because if you can’t afford to go to court/mediation to go after the other person, then at the end of the day, it’s just a piece of paper.”

 Unfortunately, this is a reality for most freelancers (although if you live in New York you’ve got some legit protection thanks to the Freelance Isn’t Free Act).
 You CAN protect yourself, however, by putting some serious thought into the freelance contracts you write, what you include in them, and how you manage the entire contract process with clients.